meets-ecommerce/EnvSettingsTool/README.rst

 	*	Param1: scope
 	*	Param2: scopeid
 	*	Param3: path
+	* 	If the value field of a row for the current environment is '--delete--' (whtout the quotes) the matched row will be deleted
+	* 	param1, param2, or param3 can use the wildcard '%' (without the quotes) instead a concrete values.
+This will make EnvSettingsTool apply the value to multiple existing rows

 *	Est_Handler_MarkerReplace: Simple replaces a given marker in a file
 	*	Param1: Relative Path to File (relative to current directory)